 Cambridge Currencies

-Cambridge Currencies is the newest broker in this comparison.
-The firm was established in 2023 specifically to serve clients making larger international transfers — primarily UK property buyers, expatriates, and businesses with overseas suppliers or revenue.
+Cambridge Currencies is the newest broker in this comparison, established in 2023 specifically to serve clients making large international transfers — primarily UK property buyers, expatriates, and businesses with overseas suppliers or revenue.
 The service model is phone-only: every transfer is booked and executed with a named currency specialist, with no online self-service portal.

-Cambridge Currencies operates through FCA-authorised payment partners (Currencycloud and ScioPay), which means client funds are safeguarded at tier-one credit institutions under the same Payment Services Regulations 2017 framework as direct FCA-authorised brokers.
+Client funds are safeguarded at tier-one credit institutions under the same Payment Services Regulations 2017 framework as directly authorised brokers, via the firm’s FCA-authorised partners.
 The partnership model is common among newer UK brokers and lets the firm focus on client service rather than infrastructure.

 Currencies Direct

 Founded: 1996.
 Headquarters: London.
-Regulation: FCA-authorised Electronic Money Institution (FRN 900669), plus Bank of Spain, FinCEN, and FSCA in other jurisdictions.
-Service model: Online platform, phone service, and a retail branch network.
+Regulation: FCA-authorised Electronic Money Institution (FRN 900669), plus Bank of Spain, FinCEN, and FSCA registrations in other jurisdictions.
+Service model: online platform, phone service, and a retail branch network.

-Currencies Direct is the longest-established broker in this comparison and one of the largest non-bank UK currency providers.
-The firm processes more than £10 billion annually for over 500,000 clients, with offices across the UK, Spain, France, Portugal, the USA, South Africa, and India.
-It is one of the few money transfer providers with a physical retail presence — particularly in popular European expat destinations.
+Currencies Direct is the longest-established broker here and one of the largest non-bank UK providers, processing more than £10 billion annually for over 500,000 clients, with offices across the UK, Spain, France, Portugal, the USA, South Africa, and India.
+It is one of the few providers with a physical retail presence — particularly useful in popular European expat destinations.

 Key Currency

-Key Currency is an independent, privately-owned broker based in Cornwall.
-The firm reports approximately £600 million in annual FX volume across 39 currencies for over 4,700 customers, with around 56 employees as of early 2026.
-It operates a similar phone-based service model to Halo Financial, with each trade enquiry going directly to a named dealer.
+Key Currency is an independent, privately-owned broker that reports around £600 million in annual FX volume across 39 currencies for over 4,700 customers, with roughly 56 employees as of early 2026.
+It runs a similar phone-based model to Halo Financial, with each enquiry going directly to a named dealer.

 TorFX

-TorFX is one of the largest UK currency brokers, processing over £10 billion annually for more than 425,000 customers.
-The firm employs over 500 people across offices in the UK, Australia, the USA, mainland Europe, and South Africa.
+TorFX is one of the largest UK currency brokers, processing over £10 billion annually for more than 425,000 customers, with over 500 staff across the UK, Australia, the USA, mainland Europe, and South Africa.
 It was acquired by Currencies Direct Holdings in 2011 and is now part of the Redpin group, but trades under its own brand.

 A note on independent ownership

-How to choose the right alternative for your situation
+How to choose the right Halo Financial alternative for your situation

-The four brokers above are all credible alternatives to Halo Financial.
-The right one depends on your specific situation.
-Use the framework below to match your needs to a broker.
+All four brokers are credible alternatives.
+The right one depends on your circumstances — use the framework below to match your needs.

 If you want a dedicated specialist on every trade

 Cambridge Currencies and Key Currency both operate phone-first, with a named specialist handling each trade regardless of size.
-TorFX assigns a dedicated dealer for trades above £25,000 but routes smaller amounts through self-service.
-Currencies Direct offers a hybrid model.
-If the “speaking to the same person every time” experience matters — which is often the case for Halo Financial customers used to that service style — Cambridge Currencies or Key Currency are the closest matches.
+TorFX assigns a dedicated dealer above £25,000 but routes smaller amounts through self-service, while Currencies Direct offers a hybrid model.
+If the “same person every time” experience matters — which it often does for Halo customers used to that style — Cambridge Currencies or Key Currency are the closest matches.

 If you’re buying property abroad

-All four brokers offer forward contracts, which let you fix an exchange rate today for a settlement date up to 12 or 24 months in the future.
-Forward contracts are particularly useful for property purchases where the completion date is set but currency markets may move significantly before then.
-Currencies Direct has the strongest physical presence in Spain, Portugal, and France for clients who want face-to-face contact.
-Cambridge Currencies and Key Currency offer dedicated specialists by phone for UK-based property buyers.
+All four offer forward contracts, which let you fix a rate today for a settlement date up to 12 or 24 months ahead — particularly useful for property purchases where the completion date is set but markets may move before then.
+Currencies Direct has the strongest physical presence in Spain, Portugal, and France for clients who want face-to-face contact; Cambridge Currencies and Key Currency offer dedicated specialists by phone for UK-based property buyers.

 If you’re a business making regular overseas payments

-All four offer business FX services.
-For higher-volume business clients, TorFX and Currencies Direct have the most developed online tools and APIs.
-For businesses that prefer a relationship-led service, with the same currency specialist handling all trades, Cambridge Currencies and Key Currency are the better fit.
-Volume requirements, currency pairs, and payment frequency all influence which model is most cost-effective.
+All four offer business FX.
+For higher-volume clients, TorFX and Currencies Direct have the most developed online tools and APIs; for businesses that prefer a relationship-led service with one specialist handling all trades, Cambridge Currencies and Key Currency fit better.
+Volume, currency pairs, and payment frequency all influence which model is most cost-effective.

 If you want the largest, longest-established platform

-Currencies Direct (founded 1996) and TorFX (founded 2004) are the longest-established brokers in this comparison, both with multi-decade operating histories and £10 billion+ annual volumes.
-For clients who weigh “size and track record” most heavily, these two are the natural choice — though, as noted above, they share a parent company.
+Currencies Direct (1996) and TorFX (2004) are the longest-established here, both with multi-decade histories and £10 billion-plus annual volumes.
+For clients who weigh size and track record most heavily, these two are the natural choice — though, as noted, they share a parent.

 If you want an independent specialist with no private equity ownership

-Cambridge Currencies and Key Currency are both independently owned and not part of a larger private equity-backed group.
-Key Currency has the longer track record (founded 2015); Cambridge Currencies is the newest entrant (founded 2023) with a sharper focus on larger transfers and a phone-only service model.
+Cambridge Currencies and Key Currency are both independently owned and outside any private equity group.
+Key Currency has the longer track record (2015); Cambridge Currencies is the newest entrant (2023) with a sharper focus on larger transfers and a phone-only model.

-- Onboarding takes 24-48 hours.
-All FCA-authorised brokers must complete identity verification, anti-money laundering checks, and account approval before you can transact.
-Plan for this lead time if you have time-sensitive transfers.
+- Onboarding takes 24–48 hours.
+Every FCA-authorised broker must complete identity verification, anti-money laundering checks, and account approval before you can transact.
+Plan for this if you have time-sensitive transfers.

 - Forward contracts don’t transfer.
-If you have an active forward contract with Halo Financial, it remains a legal agreement between you and Halo.
-A new broker cannot take it over.
-If you need a replacement forward contract, it will be priced at current market rates.
+Any open forward with Halo remains a legal agreement with Halo and now sits within the administrators’ reconciliation — a new broker cannot take it over.
+A replacement forward is priced at current market rates.

-- Regular transfer arrangements need to be re-set up.
-Standing orders for pension payments, school fees, or salary transfers don’t move between brokers.
-You’ll need to re-create the arrangement with the new provider.
+- Regular transfer arrangements need re-setting up.
+Standing arrangements for pensions, school fees, or salary transfers don’t move between brokers; you’ll re-create them with the new provider.

 - Compare on more than rate.
-A single rate quote at one moment in time isn’t a reliable comparison.
-Service model, dealer availability, onboarding speed, and ongoing relationship matter as much as the rate on any given trade.
+A single rate quote at one moment isn’t a reliable comparison — service model, dealer availability, onboarding speed, and ongoing relationship matter as much as the rate on any one trade.

-- Verify FCA authorisation yourself.
-Check any broker on the FCA Financial Services Register before opening an account.
-The four brokers above are all currently authorised at the time of writing (May 2026).
+- Verify FCA authorisation yourself on the FCA Financial Services Register before opening an account.
+All four brokers above are authorised at the time of writing.

 Speaking to a Cambridge Currencies specialist